 With the help of hundreds of volunteers, Good Shepherd Food Bank provides food to more than 178,000 Mainers each year.
 Volunteers help in many ways, including inspecting, sorting and packing food at our Auburn warehouse.

-In 2017, the Food Bank distributed more than 28 million pounds of food to local partner agencies that serve all 16 counties in Maine.
+The Food Bank distributes millions of pounds of food to local partner agencies that serve all 16 counties in Maine.
 These partners include food pantries, meal sites, shelters, senior centers, and schools.
 Together with this network, the Food Bank is finding new and effective ways to provide nourishing food and hope to our neighbors in need.
 Good Shepherd Food Bank is also working to find long-term solutions to hunger by engaging in advocacy, research, and strategic initiatives to create a hunger-free Maine.

 Good Shepherd Food Bank serves all 16 counties in Maine, from Kittery to Fort Kent.
 We serve more than 400 nonprofit partner agencies operating on the front lines of hunger relief in our state.